bugzmanov/nes_ebook/src/chapter_6_3.md

 }
 ```

 > **Note:** for now, we're interpreting color indices randomly.
-I've just picked a random color from the system palette for each separate index value.
-Just to see how it would look like.
+Just pick 4 random colors from the system palette for each index value to see how it would look like.

-Tying it all together in a main loop:
+Tying it all together in the main loop:

 ```rust
 fn main() {